brendenlake/omniglot/README.md

 ### CONTENTS
 The Omniglot data set contains 50 alphabets total.

-Here is the split:
-	background : 30 alphabets
-	evaluation : 20 alphabets
+We generally split these into a background set of 30 alphabets and an evaluation set of 20 alphabets.

-To compare with the results in our paper, only the background set should be used by algorithms to learn general knowledge about characters (e.g., hyper-parameter inference or feature learning).
+To compare with the results in our paper, only the background set should be used to learn general knowledge about characters (e.g., hyperparameter inference or feature learning).
 One-shot learning results are reported using alphabets from the evaluation set.

 A more challenging representation learning task uses the smaller background sets "background small 1" and "background small 2".
 Each of these contains just 5 alphabets, more similar to the experience that a human adult might have in learning about characters in general.
 Our paper reports a large set of results on the 30 background alphabets, as well as results for several models on these smaller, more challenging background sets.